 Zoey is on her dream two-week vacation in Alaska when she visits the diner.
 Like Lorelai, Zoey is so cheerful as she humorously interacts with the locals, including a rogue moose, that she may change his heart.

-This one hits all the right notes.
+This winter-themed romance book hits all the right notes.

 Where’d You Go, Bernadette? by Maria Semple